Historical Significance · River/Creek · Views · Waterfall

-When you get to the base of the falls you can hang out on the rocks to get some different vantage points, but there isn't a route to the top.
+When you get to the base of the falls you can hang out on the rocks to get some different vantage points.
 The sun will rise over the top of the falls, so pictures could be washed out and might turn out better much earlier or in the afternoon.
 We saw many families and all kinds of footwear on this trail, so feel free to bring the kids!

 A new stone staircase, with roughly 200 steps, was built at the base of the falls.
 Follow the stairs up to the Escarpment Trail

 Trail until you reach a fork.
 Head left at the fork to reach the final viewing platform for the falls.

 by Adam L